Why You Should Attend

-This program is directed to patent prosecuting and litigating attorneys and patent agents with or without a Patent Office registration number or little patent experience.
-It will focus on teaching the basics of claim drafting, patent application preparation and prosecution, as well as a review of recent developments in the law.
-A litigator’s perspective is presented to show how drafting and prosecution can influence the development, and often the outcome, of subsequent patent litigation.
+This program is directed to patent prosecuting and litigating attorneys and patent agents with or without a Patent Office registration number and with no or little patent experience.
+It will focus on teaching the basics of claim drafting, patent application preparation and prosecution, and will provide a review of recent developments in the law.
+A litigator’s perspective is included to show how drafting and prosecution can influence the development, and often the outcome, of subsequent patent litigation.
 The clinics offer a unique supplement to the kind of hands-on mentoring that senior attorneys are hard-pressed to provide to less-experienced attorneys and agents.

 This three-day program will feature lectures each morning followed by small clinic sessions in the afternoon.
-Both the lecture sessions and the clinics will follow the patent application process - from invention disclosure and patent preparation (Day 1), through prosecution and issuance (Day 2) to litigation/opinion drafting (Day 3).
+Both the lecture sessions and the clinics will follow the patent application process—from invention disclosure and patent preparation (Day 1), through prosecution, issuance and beyond (Day 2) to litigation/opinion drafting (Day 3).
 Homework is different for each location and is specially designed to complement Chicago, New York City and San Francisco.
 Homework must be completed and submitted upon registering on-site at the program.
 More information about the homework will be made available at www.pli.edu at a later date.

 The lectures are designed to provide a review of the patent preparation and prosecution process and explain: